leonardpin-br/typescript-extendscript-mysql-boilerplate/README.md

 > ### All the code is compiled to ExtendScript.

+## Inspirations and reference
+This starter project was created after I understood how the great extension [porky](https://github.com/Schreiber-und-Freunde/porky) was put together.
+I decided to create my own to start my personal projects.

 This kit is heavily influenced by the greate course [PHP: Object-Oriented Programming with Databases](https://www.linkedin.com/learning/php-object-oriented-programming-with-databases) taught by Kevin Skoglund.
 If you are learning about OOP, I highly recommend it even if PHP is not your primary focus.

 ## Why is it better than a script in a single file?
+This starter kit allows the development of a more powerfull tool.
+It will not only be a script, but a small application.

 ## It includes
     1. Node.js (Net) server to act as a bridge between the client socket (like